wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 the DL part).
 At the end of this section we will add some considerations we made for our implementation.

+**Disclaimer**: the trained model has not been tested in the Bnana-Visual environment, which provides as observations frames instead of the vector observations discussed earlier.
+There might be some code that related to the visual case which I'd been tested, but I'm still debugging it.
+I'll update this post with the visual case as well once I have it working properly.

 ### 4.1 Interfaces amd Concretions

 Our implementation makes use of abstractions and decoupling, as we implemented